Advanced Topics

 The data worksheet now appears as:

-Pressing the Refresh Graph button creates the following graph:
+Pressing the Refresh button creates the following graph:

 # Drawing an Edge from or to the Center of a Node